European Expedition ‘Cycle The Danube’ 2019

 Day 24.
 Continuing through the patchwork of farms and paddocks with contrasting shades of green on either side of the road and off into the distance you’ll really begin to love the cycling here, winding your way on the back-roads through stunning countryside on the way to Cesky Budejovice, the capital city of the South Bohemia region.
 Here you get a real taste of the Czech Republic without the crowds of Prague, and also Cesky Krumlov where we visit tomorrow.
-And speaking of taste, this afternoon we will arrive at our destination early after a reasonably short day so we will take a brewery tour to the original Budweiser Budvar Brewery from which the Anheuser-Busch American Budweiser beer was brewed to imitate.
+And speaking of taste, after a reasonably short day on the bike we will arrive at our destination early enough to take a tour of the original Budweiser Budvar Brewery from which the Anheuser-Busch American Budweiser beer was brewed to imitate.

 Day 25.
 Today we will cycle south, partially on a picturesque bike path, for a day trip to Cesky Krumlov, one of the Czech Republic’s most beautiful cities situated in a meander of the longest river in the Czech Republic, the Vltava River.
-The old town is a UNESCO World Heritage site with the stunning Cesky castle overlooking the river.
+A guided city walk (included) will explore it all including the old town which is a UNESCO World Heritage site with the stunning Cesky castle overlooking the river.
 Originally built in the 1200’s, by the main branch of the Bohemian noble Rosenberg family, a hugely influential family Czech medieval history from the 13th century until 1611, the castle and the town itself is a tourist mecca for good reason.
 There will be plenty of lively cafes and riverside picnic spots for lunch before heading back through the surrounding woods and fields away from the crowds and back to our accommodation in Cesky Budejovice.

 Day 26.
 We will follow the bike path along the Vltava River out of Ceske Budejovoive today and then pedal through lush green forests and small villages on our way to Tabor, which earned its notoriety as home to the most radical wing of the Hussite movement in the 15th century.
 Perched on a steep hillside surrounded by dense forest, the streets are beautiful and vibrant.
 Visit Hluboka Castle, take a stroll through the stunning main square and climb the Tower at the church in Zizka Square for a breathtaking birds eye view of town.
 Pay a visit to the Town Hall where you can access underground tunnels once used to connect all the cellars of the Old Town Buildings.